Legal precedents establish new benchmark for R&D software eligibility

 Further clarification around the eligibility of software claims was not addressed despite many calls for a different type of eligibility criteria or a new program designed for technology companies.
 Software activities can still be eligible to claim but they must meet the existing criteria, the February 2019 AusIndustry fact sheet titled Software activities and the R&D Tax Incentive provides some guidance around ineligible and eligible activities.

 It must be recognised that most technology companies and/or start-ups will try and use existing technologies or methods to deliver their new business model whereby costly and complex software development work is required.
 This however does not necessarily mean that these projects meet the eligibility criteria.

-Two new legal precedents have recently been established in the software space.
+Two new legal precedents establish a new benchmark for the software space.

 1. Royal Wins Pty Ltd:

 The Administrative Appeals Tribunal’s recent decision in the Royal Wins Pty Ltd (a gaming platform software developer) case found that the activities registered were not Core or Supporting R&D activities as the taxpayer had applied existing mathematical knowledge and models to attain its outcomes and did not demonstrate that:

 - the outcome of the activities could not be known or determined in advance based on current knowledge, information, or experience

 - a technical knowledge gap existed that could only be resolved by experimentation as part of a systematic progression of work

 - a systematic progression of work had been undertaken, based on principles of established science, proceeding from hypothesis to experiment, observation and evaluation and leading to logical outcomes